Impact-Forge/BattleSpaceGDD/docs/game-overview.md

 ---

-At Impact Studios we are developing a large-scale open world, multiplayer, strategic shooter game called BattleSpace.
-A first-person/ 3rd person simi-tactical military shooter that is economy based.
+At Impact Forge we are developing a large-scale open world, multiplayer, strategic shooter game called BattleSpace.
+A first-person simi-tactical military shooter.
 Players will have to dominate the enemy on different terrain from 7.6 kilometers up to 450 square kilometer maps of current conflict areas.

 "Battlespace" is a multi-faceted military game that combines land, sea, and air combat.
 In order to emerge victorious in the game, a faction must incapacitate the adversary's capacity to generate military personnel and carry out combat operations.
 This objective is accomplished through the complete annihilation of all facilities responsible for production.